drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 In a database management system, access to database objects is granted or revoked using the <span class="code-span">GRANT</span> and <span class="code-span">REVOKE</span> commands.
 These commands are used to assign or remove specific privileges to users or roles.

-Here is an example of **granting** read-only access to a table in a PostgreSQL database for a user (myuser):
+Here is an example of **granting** read-only access to the "houses" table in a database for a user (myuser):

 ```sql
 -- Grant SELECT privilege on the houses table to the user myuser.
 GRANT SELECT ON houses TO myuser;
 ```

-Here is an example of **revoking** read-only access to a table in a PostgreSQL database for a user (myuser):
+Here is an example of **revoking** read-only access to the "houses" table in a database for a user (myuser):

 ```sql
 -- Revoke SELECT privilege on the houses table from the user myuser.